Barbara has spent over 40 years writing poems, lyrics, and sayings for cards and interpreting the meanings and messages in songs.

 - He's reorganizing heaven as we speak.

-- His presence was huge and there isn't anything that can ever replace that void.
+- His presence was huge, and there isn't anything that could ever replace that void.

 - He's teaching classes in heaven on how to be the kindest person on Earth.